Aniket7079/Jira-with-Python/README.md

 Problem Statement :
-Task :- Explain in full details of the data science project pipeline?
+Task :- Explain in full details of How the DevOps work in the software management?